Post Award Management

 The Office of Sponsored Programs (OSP) at Touro University California (TUC) is responsible for preparing, interpreting, negotiating, and accepting agreements for projects funded by federal, state, and local government agencies, foundations, corporations, and other public and private sources.
 OSP also prepares and negotiates all sub-awards for collaborative research.
 OSP's specific responsibilities during the post award management process include:

-The Grants manager is responsible for the overall administration of the award.
+OSP is responsible for the overall administration of the award.
 The Principal Investigator (PI) not only is the primary individual responsible for scientific integrity, he/she is also responsible for the fiscal and administrative management of the project.
-The Grants manager will assist the PI in these duties.
-The Grants Manager's specific responsibilities include:
+OSP will assist the PI in these duties.
+OSP's specific responsibilities include:

 - Communicating frequently with principal investigators to keep them apprised of the project's financial business developments and assist them in the administration of awards.